The correct method of darts scoring depends on the game you’re playing. But there are certain rules you must follow in all games.

 You must score three of a given number to close that number.
 This can be done with three singles, a double + single, or a triple.

 Once you close a number, you can score points on that number until your opponent closes the same.

-The double and triple count as 2 or 3 times the numerical value of that number when scoring.
+The double and triple count as 2 or 3 times the numerical value of that number when keeping score.

 You add the scores to the previous balance in the outer column of the scoreboard.

 The numbers in Cricket can be closed and scored on in any order.
-Of course, you may modify this rule by agreement before the game (i.e. playing in order and calling shots).
+Of course, you may modify this rule by agreement before the game (for example, decide if you are playing in order and that all shots must be called).

 Like all other dart games, you must verify and record your score before removing darts from the board.

 In Cricket, you win once you’ve closed all the numbers and have the highest numerical score.

 If both sides are tied in points or have no points, the winner is the first to close all the numbers.